danyspin97/danyspin97-site/content/blog/tt_development_update_2.md

 ## Other libraries

 The above libraries have been already integrated into the codebase.
-For the other features missing I have been considered other libraries such as [fmt](https://github.com/fmtlib/fmt) and [spdlog](https://github.com/gabime/spdlog).
+For the other missing features I have been considering other libraries such as [fmt](https://github.com/fmtlib/fmt) and [spdlog](https://github.com/gabime/spdlog).
 However, they will be introduced in next updates as they have been integrated and used properly.

-## Static analisys and tools
+## Static analysis and tools

 C++ is a widely adopted language, so there are many tools to ease its development.
-The rewrite ensured a better meson support (yay!) and the possibility to run static analisys tools.
+The rewrite ensured a better meson support (yay!) and the possibility to run static analysis tools.

-Among the static analisys tools used locally there are [_clang-tidy_](https://clang.llvm.org/extra/clang-tidy/) and [_oclint_](https://github.com/oclint/oclint).
+Among the static analysis tools used locally there are [_clang-tidy_](https://clang.llvm.org/extra/clang-tidy/) and [_oclint_](https://github.com/oclint/oclint).
 They showed a lot of improvements for the codebase and some logic error too. _oclint_ also check **path complexity**,